kalealex/data237-au23/README.md

 **Conditions on resubmitting:**

-- Students wishing to resubmit an assignment must do so *within two weeks of the assignment's due date*.
+- Students wishing to resubmit an assignment must do so *within three weeks of the assignment's due date*.
 - Students may not resubmit the same assignment more than one time.
 - A score bump upon resubmission is subject to the same standards as the original round of grading, e.g., the expectation for an S is still high. *Not all resubmissions are guaranteed a score bump.*
 - Resubmissions must go through the instructor, not the TAs, unless the instructor grants explicit permission otherwise.